Tamim Iqbal: Post vice-captain

 West Indies toured in October, facing Bangladesh in a T20I, three ODIs and two Tests.
 Though Bangladesh lost the Test series 1–0, Tamim was his team's leading run-scorer with 186 from four innings, including two half-centuries.
 The BCB founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
 The BCB made Tamim the 'icon player' for Chittagong Kings.
 However, his appearances were limited due to a groin injury and he played just two matches and scored eight runs.

 In March 2012 Bangladesh hosted the Asia Cup.
 Tamim, who was recovering from typhoid, was initially dropped from the squad on the orders of BCB president Mustafa Kamal.
 Controversy ensued as Kamal had overridden the selection committee and eventually Tamim was re-added to the squad.
 He responded by striking four consecutive half-centuries, becoming the first Bangladesh player to achieve the feat in ODIs.
 Bangladesh progressed to the final against all expectations, although they lost to Pakistan by 2 runs.
 Later that month Tamim signed with Pune Warriors in the Indian Premier League, but did not play a single match for the team.
 In April his top-level central contract with the BCB was renewed.

 In late 2012 Bangladesh hosted West Indies, where Bangladesh won the ODI series, despite losing the T20 and the Test series.
-His highest score during the ODI and Test series was 58 and 72 respectively.
+His highest score during the ODI and Test series was 58 and 72 runs respectively.
 Tamim's best performance in the overall series was the unbeaten 88 in the lone T20 match, despite losing the match for 18 runs short.